GenSpectrum/cov-spectrum-docs/API.md

 ]
 ```

 If a value is not provided, it is either unknown or **private**. `count` gives the number of instances with the same attributes.
+If the requeset parameter `fields` is set, only the defined fields and `count` will be returned.